-So while my little guy nursed and napped on my lap all day I spent time with a notebook and my iPad making lists and gathering images then editing and curating my final mood board.
-Since I studied fashion design and have always loved lists, organizing, creating mood boards and anything visual, it was right up my alley and I had a lot of fun with it.
+So while I enjoyed sleepy snuggles with baby, I spent time with a notebook and Pinterest working through her in depth process for defining your personal style and curating a functional wardrobe.
+I studied fashion design and have always loved lists, organizing and creating mood boards so the process was right up my alley and a lot of fun!

 earthy rainbow, color & pattern mixing, laid back layers, oversized & drapey, feminine, natural fibers, artistic, elements of nature, neutrals with pops of color, lace, brown leather, eclectic, rustic, vintage floral, combined textures, geometric shapes

 gray, navy, white, beige, olive, mauve, burnt orange, mustard, turqoise

 loose tees, casual button down, slouchy knits, skinny jeans/tights, flowy dress/skirt, boots, moccasins

 loose top/flowy dress + skinnies/tights + boots/moccasins + slouchy knit/army jacket

 So far it’s been working out and I’m really happy with my small wardrobe!
 If you’ve ever looked in your closet and had nothing to wear, this process is worth every minute…or maybe I just had too much time on my hands and went a little OCD!